flancia-coop/doc.anagora.org/social-coop-oc.md

 M: Think we should limit to demo until we at least get SSO working.
 "We have a Bonfire demo server, we're working on SSO, let us know if you want it sooner"

+C: Sherlock Holmes and the Do-Nothing Case.
+What happens either before we make the proposal, or if the proposal fails?
+Current situation seems pretty not-good: federating with the whole activitypub fediverse, but no organised moderation.

+M: Do we know if reports go somewhere?

+Cai: Moderation all reactive?

+M: Mostly yes.

 ## 2026-03-12 1500 UTC
 Attendees: Caitlin, Prestn (PJ), Ammar